-Tourist visas for Egypt can be purchased either on arrival or by applying in advance through a visa processing service.
+Tourist visa for Egypt can be purchased either on arrival or by applying in advance through a visa processing service.
 While there are additional costs involved in using these services, we encourage you to obtain your visa ahead of time, as long lines can be common.
 The current cost of obtaining a single-entry visa for Egypt is USD 25 (subject to change without notice).
 For those planning to obtain their visas in advance, it is recommended that you apply no sooner than 30 days before departure.
 For those planning on obtaining their visa upon arrival, the visa fee must be paid in cash and can be paid in U.S. currency.
 We organize Luxury tours and luxury holiday in Egypt and Middle East.

 Please also be aware that you need a valid visa before going on your trip to Egypt.
 Therefore, if your itinerary has you entering/leaving/re-entering Egypt, you will need to obtain a multiple entry visa.